joejag/talk-mob_programming_intro/mob.md

-# Introduction to Mob Programming
+# Power of refactoring as a team

 ### *Joe Wright*
 #### __@joe_jag__